gaugefreedom/intelexta-schemas/docs/car-profiles.md

      * Set `run.kind` and `proof.match_kind` to `"exact"` or `"semantic"`.
      * Populate semantic digests once your replay engine is ready.
-   * Align with the same patterns IntelexTA Desktop uses.
+   * Align with the same patterns Intelexta Desktop uses.

 At every stage, your CARs remain valid v0.3, and verifiers don’t break—only the *strength* and *richness* of the proof improves.